by Diane Spicer

 No matter where you decide to shed weight, please realize that you're way ahead of where hikers were just a few decades ago.

-Take small steps to trim the weight of your hiking gear, and never pass up a chance to ask questions, pick up someone's pack and mentally weigh it against yours (with permission, of course), or read about what other hikers are doing.
+And never pass up a chance to ask questions, pick up someone's pack and mentally weigh it against yours (with permission, of course), or read about what other hikers are doing.

 Send any questions my way.

-I don't claim the title of ultralight backpacker (yet), but I am definitely making an effort to go lighter each season as I replace my worn out hiking equipment (beyond Ziploc bags acting as stuff sacks, and ditching my heavy tent).
+But I am definitely making an effort to go lighter each season as I replace my worn out hiking equipment (beyond a few token things like Ziploc bags acting as stuff sacks, and ditching my heavy tent).

 I'm taking a sensible, rational approach with the goal of lightening up as I age.
 I love to talk about the merits, and drawbacks, of ultralight backpacking gear.